A Beginner’s Guide to Homeschool Programs (Curriculum Options)

 These follow a structured curriculum with textbooks and assignments with or without video lessons.
 Options include:

-These all have video lesson options that allow kids to teach themselves for the most part with video lessons.
-BJU Press and Abeka offer physical workbooks also.
+The first two have pre-recorded lesson options that allow kids to teach themselves, mostly through teacher-led video instruction.
+BJU Press and Abeka also offer physical workbooks.

 Literature-Based Method